apache/arrow/docs/source/cpp/streaming_execution.rst

 .. image:: simple_graph.svg

 :class:`ExecNode` is provided to reify the graph of operations in a query.
-Batches of data (struct:`ExecBatch`) flow along edges of the graph from node to node.
+Batches of data (:struct:`ExecBatch`) flow along edges of the graph from node to node.
 Structuring the API around a stream of batches allows the working set for each node to be tuned for optimal performance independent of any other nodes in the graph.
 Each :class:`ExecNode` processes batches